BMW 5 Series (E39): Diesel engines

-The initial diesel models used the BMW M51 turbocharged straight-6 engine carried over from its predecessor.
-In 1998, its successor the BMW M57 was introduced in the 530d model, however the BMW M51 engine continued to be used for two more years in the 525td and 525tds models.

-In 1999, the M47 four-cylinder turbo-diesel was introduced in the 520d model, which is the only E39 model to use a four-cylinder engine.
+The initial diesel models used the BMW M51, turbocharged straight-six engine carried over from its predecessor.
+In 1998, its successor the BMW M57 was introduced in the 530d model; however, the BMW M51 engine continued to be used for two more years in the 525td and 525tds models.
+In 1999, the M47 four-cylinder turbo-diesel was introduced in the 520d model; this is the only E39 model to use a four-cylinder engine.